-Congratulations to the three finalists of the Queensland Premier’s Drama Award 2020-21
+Congratulations to Steve Pirie, winner of the Queensland Premier’s Drama Award 2020–21 for Return to the Dirt.

 His entry, Return to the Dirt: